Hypergraph Two-Coloring in the Streaming Model: Deterministic streaming algorithms

 \end{enumerate} \end{definition} Note that good collections are defined differently for Alice and Bob.
 With this definition, the existence of a collection of lists that is good for both Alice and Bob would furnish a one-way communication protocol with $\lceil \log r \rceil$ bits of communication, and establish the theorem.
 Such a {\em good} collection is shown to exist in Lemma~\ref{GoodListsExist} below. \qquad \end{proof}

 \begin{lemma} Suppose $H_A$ and $H_B$ are restricted to have at most $2^{\n/2}$ hyperedges.
-Then, there exists a collection of $\mathcal{L}=\{L_1, \ldots, L_r\}$ of $r=2^{\n}$ lists, each with $k=\lceil 6 2^{\n/2}\log \V\rceil$ colorings, which is good for Alice and Bob. \end{lemma}
+Then, there exists a collection of $\mathcal{L}=\{L_1, \ldots, L_r\}$ of $r=2^{\n}$ lists, each with $k=\lceil 6\cdot 2^{\n/2}\log \V\rceil$ colorings, which is good for Alice and Bob. \end{lemma}

 \begin{proof} We pick $\mathcal{L}$ by picking $r$ lists randomly: list $L_i$ will be of the form $\{\chi_{i1},\ldots,\chi_{ik}\}$, where each coloring is chosen independently and randomly from the set of all colorings.
 We will show that with positive probability $\mathcal{L}$ is a good collection of lists.
-We will separately bound the probability that $\mathcal{L}$ fails to satisfy conditions (a) and (b) above.
-We may restrict attention to hypergraphs that have exactly $\q = \lfloor{2^{\n/2}}\rfloor$ hyperedges. \begin{enumerate} \item[(a)] We first bound the probability that $\mathcal{L}$ is not good for Bob.
+To do this, we separately bound the probability that $\mathcal{L}$ fails to satisfy conditions (a) and (b) above.
+We may restrict attention to hypergraphs that have exactly $\q = \lfloor{2^{\n/2}}\rfloor$ hyperedges without loss of generality, by considering the given hypergraph as a sub-hypergraph of one with $\lfloor{2^{\n/2}}\rfloor$ hyperedges . \begin{enumerate} \item[(a)] We first bound the probability that $\mathcal{L}$ is not good for Bob.
 Consider one list $L_i \in \mathcal{L}$.

 Since $\mathcal{L}$ is a collection of $r$ lists, we have